-2.4.7 Vice Chancellor for Research and Strategic Initiatives
+2.4.G Vice Chancellor for Research and Strategic Initiatives

-The Vice Chancellor for Research and Strategic Initiatives is the chief research officer of the university and reports to the President-Chancellor.
-This officer is responsible for recommending research policy and procedures; providing administrative management and supervision in planning, implementing and coordinating all aspects of research, research development programs, and strategic initiatives at the university; and assists university personnel and students in identifying funding opportunities for sponsored and elective research and creative works.
+The Vice Chancellor for Research and Strategic Initiatives (RSI) is the chief research officer of the university and reports to the Chancellor.
+The Office of RSI is composed of the following divisions: Research Administration, Strategic Engagement, and Institutional Effectiveness & Research.
+This officer is responsible for recommending research policy and procedures; providing administrative management and supervision in planning, implementing and coordinating all aspects of research, research development programs, and strategic initiatives at the university; guides accuracy in data and reporting to ensure quality in the University's institutional effectiveness, research and planning; and assists university personnel and students in identifying funding opportunities for sponsored and elective research and creative works.

-2.4.8 Director of Athletics
+2.4.H Director of Athletics

-The Director of Athletics reports directly to the President-Chancellor and is responsible for planning, supervising, and coordinating the intercollegiate athletic programs of the University.
+The Director of Athletics reports directly to the Chancellor and is responsible for planning, supervising, and coordinating the intercollegiate athletic programs of the University.
 The Director of Athletics ensures compliance with current rules and regulations of the NCAA and relevant Conference.

-2.4.9 Director of Institutional Research and Assessment
+2.4.I Director of Institutional Research and Assessment

-The Director of Institutional Research and Assessment reports directly to the Vice Chancellor for Research and Strategic Initiatives is responsible for collecting and analyzing information, including statistical information, about the University and its various units, and for providing such information to appropriate persons and officers.
+The Director of Institutional Research and Assessment reports directly to the Vice Chancellor for Research and Strategic Initiatives and is responsible for collecting and analyzing information, including statistical information, about the University and its various units, and for providing such information to appropriate persons and officers.
 This officer is also responsible for developing and updating an assessment plan and for recommending courses of action for the University.

-2.4.10 Deans of Colleges/Schools
+2.4.J Deans of Colleges/Schools

-The authority and responsibilities of deans are delegated to them by the President-Chancellor, who is responsible for the total operation of the University.
-The duties of the deans are to advise the President-Chancellor, through the chief academic affairs officer, on personnel, financial, and student academic needs; recommend, plan, and manage activities of the departments/divisions under their supervision; make recommendations and decisions to maintain accreditation and high academic and research standards applicable to their colleges; ensure that students have the proper guidance and counseling of the faculty to provide maximum growth and development opportunities; prepare, present, and execute approved budgets for their colleges; and, after consultation with their faculties, make recommendations on personnel matters relating to the members of the staff under their direction.
-The dean provides for faculty and student participation in the determination of college and departmental policies and practices in course content, instructional procedures, budgets, and areas of obvious pertinence.
+The authority and responsibilities of Deans are delegated to them by the Chancellor, who is responsible for the total operation of the University.
+The duties of the Deans are to advise the Chancellor, through the chief academic affairs officer, on personnel, financial, and student academic needs; recommend, plan, and manage activities of the departments/divisions under their supervision; make recommendations and decisions to maintain accreditation and high academic and research standards applicable to their colleges/schools; ensure that students have the proper guidance and counseling of the faculty to provide maximum growth and development opportunities; prepare, present, and execute approved budgets for their colleges or schools; and, after consultation with their faculties, make recommendations on personnel matters relating to the members of the staff under their direction.
+The college/school Dean helps provide for faculty and student participation in the determination of college and departmental policies and practices in course content, instructional procedures, budgets, and areas of obvious pertinence.